UK Medicine interviews: tackling common questions

 This is a classic question that makes every hopeful medic groan!
 Everyone “loves science” and “enjoys helping people” so you need to think of an answer which is a little more original.
 If you veer more towards “I love science”, be prepared to explain why you don’t want to be a scientist; similarly, if you “enjoy helping people”, you may be asked why nursing doesn’t appeal.
 Be careful what you say to this – you don’t want to offend anyone!

 This is another question which will require some self-reflection.
 What appealed to you when you applied?
-Perhaps the style of teaching – PBL (problem-based learning) or traditional; or the approach to clinical medicine – integrated from the start or separated into preclinical and clinical years?
-Maybe a particular group, club, or sports team caught your eye, or the brand new facilities look amazing.
+Perhaps the style of teaching – PBL (problem-based learning) or traditional?
+Or the approach to clinical medicine – integrated from the start or separated into preclinical and clinical years?
+Maybe a particular group, club, or sports team caught your eye, or the brand new facilities and reviews.
 Even if this medical school is your fourth choice, you should be able to explain why it is perfect for you.

 When answering this kind of question, try to keep linking your answer back to yourself.
-The interviewer already knows about the university’s facilities and teaching methods; you need to make sure that you give a concrete reason why these will suit you in particular.
+The interviewer already knows about the university’s facilities and teaching methods; you need to make sure that you give a concrete reason why these will suit you in particular, and what you can bring to the university.

-To prepare for this, read through any notes you made during your work experience or volunteering and then try to think of ways you could reflect on it further.
+To prepare for a question like this, you need to focus on what you learnt from the experience, as well as the experience itself.
+Take some time to read through any notes you made during your work experience or volunteering and then try to think of ways you could reflect on it further.
+What did you find out that you did not know before?
 How do all your experiences compare?
 What suited you best and why?

-Interviewers want to check that you’ve done more than just sit in the corner and passively observe so don’t just talk about what you saw – reflect on how it made you feel.
+Interviewers want to check that you’ve done more than just sit in the corner and passively observe so don’t just talk about what you saw – reflect on how it made you feel, and what it taught you.
+How did it change your perspective on becoming a doctor and pursuing Medicine?
 If you did any follow up work (such as reading or discussing the experience with someone) then make sure you mention this; it will show that you were fully engaged with the experience.

 As with all your answers, you need to draw out specific examples from your experiences.
 Talking in detail about one small moment that had an impact on you is much more effective than reeling off a list of hospitals you worked at.

-Avoid simply repeating what you’ve already said in your Personal Statement.
-This is your chance to develop and explain all your experiences so for every example you’ve written about, try to think of at least one way you could take it further.
+Try to avoid just repeating what you’ve already said in your Personal Statement.
+This is your chance to explain all your experiences so for every example you’ve written about, try to think of at least one way you could take it further.
 For example, if you had an interesting discussion with a contact at your work experience, have you read around this topic any further since writing the Personal Statement?
-If you mentioned a news story, think about how the issue has evolved since then.
+If you mentioned a news story, how has the issue evolved since then?
+If you mentioned a key skill you’ve built, how are you planning on developing this further?

 Sometimes you might be asked about a specific high profile topic (the Charlie Gard case, for example), or interviewers might ask you to discuss something you found yourself.
 It’s essential that you stay up to date with Health news – most online newspapers have a dedicated page for this.
 Try to think critically about what you read; you’ll have to debate this issue and give an opinion on it, rather than just explain it.